Skip to main content

 Name: context_relevance

-A binary evaluation of whether the model input has relevant context.
-Returns True if the context is relevant to the question, False otherwise.
+A measurement of whether the model input has relevant context.
+Scores from 1 to 5.

 Context Consistency